Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

 *Accounting > Post > Tab POSTINGS > Button ASSIGN RECEIPT*

-For a detailed description of the contained elements and the corresponding functions, see [Attached document](./01_Header.md#attached-document).
+For a detailed description of this window and the corresponding functions, see [Attached document](./01_Header.md#attached-document).